HERE ARE SOME BASICS

 - give you any evidence on which we relied to make the adjustment

 Also, you will see the adjustment in the record of your Volt Save.
-More about mistaken payments can be found in the Volt Electronic Banking terms and conditions.
+More about mistaken payments can be found in the Volt Electronic Banking terms.

 We may suspend your Volt Save if we: